 - 3.1 The scope of internal control spans the whole range of the District Council's activities and includes those controls designed to ensure: - implementation of the district council's policies - the district council's values are applied - compliance with laws and regulations - adherence to required processes - financial statements and other published information are accurate and reliable - human, financial and other resources are managed efficiently and effectively, and - quality services are delivered efficiently and effectively. - 3.2 The Council's internal control environment comprises the following elements: - 3.3 There is a hierarchy of plans setting out work for the next three years and beyond.
-The top level plan is "Helping to Transform Your Life" - the District's Community Strategy 2004 - 2014. - 3.4 The Council's Corporate Plan 2003-2008 sets out the overall aims and objectives progressing Community Strategy.
-Aareed aimed at the Council policies/commitments and local priorities influenced the plan's development, which are underpinned by the Council's statutory duties, responsibilities and obligations to deliver particular services.
+The top level plan is "Helping to Transform Your Life" the District's Community Strategy 2004-2014. - 3.4 The Council's Corporate Plan 2003-2008 sets out the overall aims and objectives aimed at progressing the Community Strategy.
+Agreed Council policies/commitments and local priorities influenced the plan's development, which are underpinned by the Council's statutory duties, responsibilities and obligations to deliver particular services.
 The plan provides the framework from which community and corporate objectives can be delivered within an effective internal control environment.
 This framework incorporates the Council's vision, its values, four organisational themes and four service themes. - 3.5 The Council agrees annual priorities for improvement as part of the budget process.
 These are priorities for improvement over the year in addition to the maintenance of other statutory and non-statutory services and are reflected in Divisional Service Business Plans.
 Priorities are communicated internally including through Employee Development Reviews to cascade objectives to an individual level. - 3.6 To facilitate policy development and decision making the Council has a clear and open constitution, which sets out the basic rules governing its business including its committee structure, codes of conduct, and scheme of delegation.
-This is regularly reviewed by officers to ensure that it reflects best practice. - 3.7 Scrutiny work programmes are determined by the Cabinet Scrutiny Committee and the respective Policy and Scrutiny Panels. - 3.8 The Ethics and Standards Committee promotes high standards of conduct by members, reviewing policies and legislation relating to Members Conduct.
+This is regularly reviewed by officers to ensure that it reflects best practice. - 3.7 Scrutiny work programmes are determined by the Overview and Scrutiny Committees. - 3.8 The Ethics and Standards Committee promotes high standards of conduct by members, reviewing policies and legislation relating to Members Conduct.
 A corporate governance framework based on the CIPFA/SOLACE model was adopted in 2003 and is reviewed annually.
-Recommendations for further action
+Recommendations for further action were approved in April 2007 by the Cabinet to safeguard the Council's arrangements for demonstrating openness, integrity and accountability.